chungg/chungg.github.io/_posts/2022-02-11-terraform-snapshots.markdown

 There are many input variables missing above but essentially, it leverages `for_each` functionality and allows the ability to specify the clusters that are deployed.
 It also uses Route53 names to decide which cluster is accessible.
+The key variables would be `var.cluster_map`, `var.active_clsuter`, and `var.pw`. `var.pw` is not critical but the module will end up creating a new password each time so it can get annoying having to lookup new password each time.

 The workflow is as follows: